Peace in Our Time (play): Act I

 The time is November 1940.
 Britain has been conquered and occupied by Nazi Germany.
 The Shattock family run the Shy Gazelle, with a clientele mostly of locals.
 The latter are in general ordinary British people, resentful of German occupation but, to varying degrees, resigned to it.
 One, Chorley Bannister runs a highbrow magazine and is rightly seen as being too ready to collaborate with the Nazis.

 A handsome and well-dressed German, Albrecht Richter, comes into the bar and is cold-shouldered by the other customers.
 He leaves after one drink.
 Bannister warns the others that "a little toleration" of the occupiers is simple common sense.
 Others disagree, and condemn cowardly expediency.

 The second scene takes place in June 1941.
-News of events in Britain, on the radio and reported by customers, include the shooting of Winston Churchill, the State Opening of Parliament by Hitler, an attack on an offensive German officer near the pub and the arrest of a local Jewish tailor by the SS.
+News of events in Britain, on the radio and reported by customers, include the shooting of Winston Churchill, the State Opening of Parliament by Hitler, an attack on a German officer near the pub and the arrest of a local Jewish tailor by the SS.
 Richter establishes a friendly relationship with Bannister.
 Others remain politely hostile, in varying degrees.
 The most hostile suspect others of being too ready to collaborate.

 Scenes 3 and 4 are set in early 1942.
 The pub's supplies of whisky are running low, but the Shattocks decline Richter's offer to obtain supplies for them.
 After the pub has closed, Billy Grainger, son of two of the regulars, staggers in.
 He has escaped from a Nazi prison camp.
 Dr Venning (another resistance member) is summoned, and takes Billy away to hide him.
 The Shattocks' son, Stephen, subsequently appears briefly: he is also on the run from the Germans.
 It emerges that he and his sister Doris are active in the resistance movement.